caina89/MDDImpute/README.md

 ## PRS prediction using training GWAS from external cohorts

-PRS from following training GWAS are used for comparison with PRS from observed, imputed and MTAG GWAS on LifetimeMDD in UKBiobank
+PRS from following training GWAS are used for comparison with PRS from observed, imputed and MTAG GWAS on LifetimeMDD in UKBiobank; PRSice-2 is used for these PRS for each of the 10 folds for cross validation in UKBiobank, same as shown as above.
+Confidence intervals for prediction R2 are derived from standard errors between estimates from the 10 folds.

 |ABBREVIATION	|COLLECTION STRATEGY	|STUDY TYPE	|N	|Neff	|SAMPLE PREV	|POPULATION PREV|
 |---|---|---|---|---|---|---|